 Students may take any available course in the undergraduate catalog for which they are qualified, except those in medicine and veterinary medicine.

-Program Coordinator - BC in Glasgow
+BC Resident Director - BC in Glasgow

 56 Dumbarton Road